samirose/minutil/uuniq/README.md

 For other targets, see `randtest` and `bench` in the Makefile.

 ## TODO
-- Tune raw memory allocation (plt_alloc) to fail before all system memory is consumed
-  - One possible strategy is to double the allocation size on every new alloc to fail earlier and leave breathing room for the system?
-- Add input and output file command line parameters
-- Add command line flags for activating the I/O and memory tracing
 - Add integration tests using shell scripts
 - Add fuzz testing
 - More optimisation ideas: